HisDewness/project_edoba/product_design_doc_gymnast.md

 # Project Edoba: Gymnast Design Document

+## Contributors
+HisDewness
+Gallowan
+mkhuluf

 ## **1. Overview & Vision**

-Gymnast is the first product in the Project Edoba suite—a counter to subscription-based services of the Adobe suite—offering high-performance opening, rendering, and navigation of PDF files across Windows and macOS, with Linux support planned.
+Gymnast is the first product in the Project Edoba product suite to counter subscription-based services of the Adobe suite—offering high-performance opening, rendering, and navigation of PDF files across Windows and macOS, with Linux support planned (tbd).

 ### **1.1 Mission**